ARCHER2-HPC/archer2-fortran-intro/section7.01/README.md

 The GPU programming model of choice for Fortran has probably been OpenACC to the present time.

-NVIDIA support an Fortran extension CUDA Fortran, which is not portable.
+NVIDIA support a Fortran extension CUDA Fortran, which is not portable.

 The OpenMP standard also has support for GPU offload, but the status